Residential Real Estate

 Also, we are now seeing some millennials coming back into our local markets, with 26% thinking that it is the right time to buy (good news).

-Interest rates have risen slightly over the last month.
+Interest rates have fallen slightly over the last month.

-The economy is strengthening, and Interest rates have fallen in recent weeks to just under 3.75% for a 30-year conventional mortgage.
-A fifteen-year conventional mortgage rests at just over the 3.18% mark.
-Five-year arms are just under the 3.45% range.
+The economy is strengthening, and Interest rates have fallen in recent weeks to just over 3.45% for a 30-year conventional mortgage.
+A fifteen-year conventional mortgage rests at just over the 3% mark.
+Five-year arms are just under the 3.25% range.

 Consumer fears of further rises in interest rates and slowly rising home prices are driving the current market demand.
-The Fed has made several downward adjustments, and more may still be in order.
+The Fed has made several downward adjustments, and more may still be in order (especially to correct the current financial market jitters caused by the virus scare)

 The fear of increasing interest rates, coupled with steadily increases in prices, is still driving the current market activity.